tartley/tartley.github.io/_posts/2007-04-29-religion-at-last.md

 > foun-tain *noun*.
 >
-> 1.  a spring or source of water; the source or head of a stream.
+> 1. A spring or source of water; the source or head of a stream.
-> 2.  the source or origin of anything.
+> 2. The source or origin of anything.
 The beginning. *Genesis*.

 She finally taught him that they get reborn.
 That's why she wasn't afraid of dying any more.
 That's why the two of them meet over and over